 Charitable Program Grants

 501(c)(3) nonprofits, schools, and government entities can submit a grant request if it aligns with one of our focus areas.
 Schools and Little Leagues may also apply for a concessions grant using this form.
 Grantees may apply for each qualifying grant once every rolling 12 months.

 Food Pantry Grants

 Food pantries that are clients of a Feeding America food bank may apply for this grant once a year, which is awarded in Dorothy's Market credit for food products and cash to purchase food items.
 Please note that food pantries may also apply for one Charitable Program Grant each year.

-Since becoming a National Team for the Alzheimer's Association in 2015, we have raised over $985,000 for the fight against Alzheimer's.
+Since becoming a National Team for the Alzheimer's Association in 2015, we have raised almost $1.2 million for the fight against Alzheimer's.

 Between the employee-raised funds and our 50 cents-on-the-dollar match, we have donated $5.1 million to the United Way since 2000.